LXRY Visits: CIAS 2012

-Chevrolet had a really interesting and engaging displays, pushing their compacts and their eco-friendly car, the Chevrolet Volt, front and centre.
-The newer, flashier cars like the Chevrolet Stingray concept was pushed back, knowing they would be grabbing attention of the public anyways.
-A majority of the sporty cars or newer cars where actually white or silver, and all the other cars that are revamped models of previous designs seemed to be in different, more subtle colours.
+Chevrolet had really interesting and engaging displays, pushing their compacts and their eco-friendly car, the Chevrolet Volt, front and centre.
+The newer, flashier cars like the Chevrolet Stingray concept was pushed back, knowing they would be grabbing the attention of the public anyways.
+A majority of the sporty cars or newer cars were actually white or silver, and all the other cars that are revamped models of previous designs seemed to be indifferent, more subtle colours.

 Acura showcased their new models with a very impressive tall silver display, which could be seen from a lot of angles around the Auto Show.

 This new concept car by Cadillac was roped off, for good reason.
-It had been one of the more photographed models on the show room for it’s Lamborghini style doors and interesting hatchback design.
-It made for an intriguing centre piece.
+It had been one of the more photographed models on the showroom for it’s Lamborghini style doors and interesting hatchback design.
+It made for an intriguing centerpiece.

 One of our favourites was the Lexus LFA, this caught the eyes and lenses of many people, probably wondering how Lexus designed this so well, compared to it’s more conservative models.

 Mercedes boasted a nice display for the SLS AMG Roadster and Motorcycle to match, but their more common models stood out with a nice deep silver colour and wood floor to bring out the overall elegance that Mercedes likes to bring to the table every year.